DarthStupidus/Group-Task-4/README.md

 The data was then changed - for example on the original dataset, 6 teams per season were placed in the position bin 0 i.e. the relegation zone.
 This was then changed where only 5, then 4, then 3 teams were placed in the position bin 0, with the corrsponding number of teams added to position bin 1 i.e. Mid Table.
 This did not have the effect of increasing accuracy further, suggesting that teams can be predicted to be in a certain area but for more specific placings, it is harder to do.

+Attempts were made to refine the Random Forest model.
+Hyperparameter tuning and feature selection were used.
+GridSearchCV was used to find any optimal hyperparameters such as changing the number of trees was performed.
+Recursive Feature Elimination was used to identify and keep only the most relevant features was used.

+For GridSearchCV, it successfully fit 1620 different model configurations (324 parameter combinations, each evaluated with 5-fold cross-validation) without any error messages.

+Feature selection identified an unlimited depth, no maximum features, with a minimum samples leaf of 1, minimal samples split of 2, with 100 trees in the forest.
+However, after this tuning and features selection the model performance gave an accuracy of 92%.
+It still predicted those who would finish in the Eurpean places, but accuracy dropped slightly with the other two bins.

+While the tuning process was successful in finding a set of parameters, the resulting model does not outperform the original.
+This suggests that the original model was already well-tuned for the dataset we used.
+In short, we got lucky first time.

+As this was a categorisation task, Random Forset seemed to be the most appropriate model to use.
+We did test other models such as using a neural network, gradient boosting and a support vector machine.
+None of these three alternatives gave a higher accuracy percentage than what we currently had.

+After the model was established, we decided to to use it as a basis for a predictor app.
+This was created where parameters can be changed by using sliders and then a prediction as to which bin their theoretical team would fall into.